-US trains 60 Nigerian anti-bomb policemen in Lagos - Nigeria Today
+US Trains 60 Nigerian Anti-bomb Policemen in Lagos - Nigeria Today

 The training was facilitated by the American Embassy in Nigeria through the Office of Anti-Terrorism Assistant (ATA) in conjunction with the NPF.

-In his closing remarks, Mr Ibrahim Idris, the Inspector-General of Police (I-G) said the officers would serve as trainers to other officers in their various commands.
+In his closing remarks, Mr Ibrahim Idris, the Inspector-General of Police (IGP) said the officers would serve as trainers to other officers in their various commands.

 “The beneficiaries are expected to impart the knowledge acquired to other bomb technicians across the country in order to enhance EOD service delivery,” he said.